THE DIRTY LITTLE SECRET

 First, actual quotes are free and you don’t need to be home.
 No surprise and no hard sell.
-Basic price for pressure washing a driveway is based on how may “car spaces” there are.
-That is where we start, but the price for your driveway will vary greatly depending on it’s shape.
-At first glance you may think that it’s the size that matters, but that is only part of the equation.
+The basic price for pressure washing a driveway is based on how may “car spaces” there are.
+That is where we start, but the price for your driveway will vary greatly depending on its shape.
+At first glance, you may think that it’s the size that matters, but that is only part of the equation.
 The price is actually based on time.

 In the end, the price for driveways, sidewalks, and patios (flatwork) breaks down to around $20-$25 per car space.
-The low end of that range would be a straight forward rectangular shape (very little trim work) and on the high end would be an irregular shape driveway where we spend as much time cleaning all of the odd, small cut outs as we would the bulk of the driveway.
-A typical sidewalk and front steps will range from $30-$50 and a small back patio generally about the same.
+The low end of that range would be a straight forward rectangular shape (very little trim work) and on the high end would be an irregular shape driveway where we spend as much time cleaning all of the odd, small cutouts as we would the bulk of the driveway.
+A typical sidewalk and front steps will range from $30-$50 and a standard, rectangular back patio about $75-$150.

 When you consider the endless variations between any 2 homes (brick, vinyl siding, partial brick, stucco, Hardiplank) it makes it extremely difficult to provide a one size fits all pricing on homes.
 That said, it is still possible to provide a reasonably good estimate based on the square footage of your home.

 To be fair homes over 5000 square feet are difficult to give a ballpark price.
 Again, an actual on-site inspection is free and we never require someone to be at home just for us to look and provide you an actual price.